 An analysis of the jobs held by the local workers in George Town Council area in 2017/18 shows the three largest industries were:

-In comparison, Regional TAS employed 8.8% in Manufacturing; 9.1% in Construction; and 8.9% in Education and Training.
+In comparison, Regional TAS employed 8.8% in Manufacturing; 9.1% in Construction; and 4.7% in Transport, Postal and Warehousing.

 The major differences between the jobs held by local workers of George Town Council area and Regional TAS were:

 - A larger percentage of local workers employed in Manufacturing (35.8% compared to 8.8%)

 - A smaller percentage of local workers employed in Health Care and Social Assistance (6.0% compared to 14.1%)

 - A smaller percentage of local workers employed in Retail Trade (6.3% compared to 11.1%)